 - Call a security consultant

-- Immediately deploy your business continuation plan or disaster mitigation strategy
+- Immediately deploy your business continuation plan or disaster recovery and backup strategy

-At Liquid Web, there are numerous ways we help protect your servers and data.
-We strive to implement security measures that protect as much information as possible from malicious attackers.
-Whether that is secure firewall rules, industry-standard antivirus, or continuous server monitoring, Liquid Web is prepared to help protect you.
+There are numerous ways to help protect your servers and data.
+Use a host that implements security measures that protect as much information as possible from malicious attackers, whether that is secure firewall rules, industry-standard antivirus, or continuous server monitoring.

 Malicious Activity Detector (MAD) is an in-house tool developed by Liquid Web to monitor and protect requests to your server.
 It works by identifying malicious login requests and blocking the IPs that are making these requests.
 If an IP is attempting to log in many times to your server very quickly with bad credentials, MAD will act fast and block these requests from ever reaching your server.

 ESET is Liquid Web’s preferred antivirus solution for your servers.
 ESET is fully licensed anti-virus software that can identify bad executables and files on your server in real-time.